Tanaya Henry Puts Kim Kardashian On Blast For Stealing

 She explained she and Marcus had worked together on several different projects, and she considered him to be a friend for the last five or six years.

 “He knows me, he’s been to my crib.
 I know his girl.
-There’s history, she said.
-‘He started working with Kim and Kanye – cool whatever.
+There’s history,” she said.
+“He started working with Kim and Kanye – cool whatever.
 Amazing,” Tanaya continued to explain.

 The designer even recalled texting Marcus and congratulating him for landing the new gig to take photographs for Kim.

-According to Daily Mail, what Marcus has taken to his own Instagram stories and referred to as “petty drama” kicked off when Tanaya was scrolling through Twitter and thought she saw Kim share Lace by Tanaya photoshoot pictures.
+According to the Daily Mail, what Marcus has taken to his own Instagram stories and referred to as “petty drama” kicked off when Tanaya was scrolling through Twitter and thought she saw Kim share Lace by Tanaya photoshoot pictures.
 In the moment, Henry thought Kardashian was just admiring her jewelry line.
 It was shortly after the designer released that wasn’t the case at all.

 “I realize it’s a f****n ad for her new lipstick.
 Not only did you steal my concept, you had replicas made of my copyrighted designs and you used a photographer that I’ve known for years,” Tanaya exclaimed.